 What I particularly liked about The Rosie Project is that it’s not just the behaviour of protagonist Don Tillman that is satirized – the whole ragtag cast of ostensibly more ‘normal’ and ‘socially acceptable’ characters Simsion has surrounded him with are considered through the same lens.
 In this way, Simsion highlights that there are more similarities than differences between us all.

 I listened to The Rosie Project in the audio format narrated by Dan O’Grady.
-I think his delivery really captured Don’s guilelessness and enthusiastic pursuit for happiness, coupled with the insecurities and frustrations he commonly felt when trying to negotiate the minefield of social interaction (listen to an audio sample).
+I think his delivery really captured Don’s guilelessness and enthusiastic pursuit for happiness, coupled with the insecurities and frustrations he commonly felt when trying to negotiate the minefield of social interaction.

 For all the laugh out loud moments, and there were many, the underlying messaging is mature and nuanced.
 Weaknesses can become strengths in the right context, but sometimes we can derive benefit (for ourselves, not just for others) by moderating our behaviour.

 The Rosie Project does not fit into any single fiction genre I can think of other than contemporary.

 It is not quite chick-lit, nor is it quite lad-lit – it is something more unique.
 Male and female alike will be the better for having read this book.